logo for volleyballadvisors.com

 To ease up the learning process, it is recommended to keep everything very simple and “break down the technical drill” for players to catch every aspect of it.

-Practicing skills should be progressive; the best way to describe this "breaking down" is to give an example.
+Practicing skills should be progressive; learning one piece at the time.
+The best way to describe this "breaking down" is to give an example.
 Below there is an example about the volleyball hitting drill - and how to progress from the simple toward more complex drills.

 Volleyball Drills Example - How to "Break Down" the Drill